Zylatis/turnstiles/README.md

 # Turnstiles

 A WIP library which wraps the `io::Write` trait to enable file rotation i.e. for logs.
+The goal is to enable file rotation at the file handle level and do so with as few dependencies as possible.

 Implemented/planned rotation conditions:
 - [x] None (never rotate)